AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 ##  Create a strong start

 > [!QUOTE] Strong start
+> While enjoying breakfast in your bastion within the Circlet Walk, a sending crystal in the wall glows turquoise and you hear Iwo's voice
 > Greetings, operatives.
 An ancient artifact on loan from the Bright Queen was recently stolen from J'mon Sa Ord and we believe the artifact to be in the possession of master thief [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv).
-J'mon would like to recover the artifact with the utmost discretion.
+J'mon has asked the Cobalt Soul to recover the artifact with the utmost discretion.
 This quest, should you choose to undertake it, requires you to infiltrate Vidorant's vault and recover the artifact.
-Start by meeting with [[Ilena|Ilena Hapayhari]] in the Step Aside.
+Start by meeting with [[Ilena|Ilena Hapayhari]] in the Step Aside tavern.
 Good luck, operatives.

 ##  Outline potential scenes